menandmice/micetro_docs/guides/user-manual/dns_records.rst

 1. Locate the zone where the changes were made, and use the Row :guilabel:`...` menu to select :guilabel:`View history`.

-3. In the **History** dialog, find the specific action you want to undo.
+3. In the **History** dialog, select the specific action you want to undo.

-4. Select :guilabel:`Undo` in the Row :guilabel:`...` menu.
+4. Use the Row :guilabel:`...` menu to select :guilabel:`Undo`.
 This action will roll back the selected change, restoring the DNS record to its previous state.

 For more information about viewing object change history, refer to :ref:`view-change-history`.